Now Reading

 Step two: Add in outside classes

 This is the easy part, but one I neglected in the Fall.
 I’ve already enrolled the girls in art classes at the Huntsville Museum of Art Academy.
 I’m signing them up for Fantasy Playhouse classes.
-And, I plan on getting them into more classes at Sci-Quest.
 I think getting them away from home more often is going to be better for them: they get away from me for a while and get to be around other kids for a while (and another teacher!).
 This was definitely missing from the first half of the school year.
 I usually add it in the second half anyway to push out the dreariness of Winter, but I think this will have to be a year-round addition.

 Step three: Get outside more